-Edwin De Jongh‘s portfolio seamlessly balances his design with top-tier functionality by adding various navigational elements.
+Edwin De Jongh‘s web developer portfolio seamlessly balances his design with top-tier functionality by adding various navigational elements.

 Wolkine’s website uses a split-screen to provide a simple and straightforward design.
 It uses good spacing and a clean and appealing color scheme.
 The site has a good visual hierarchy and guides the eye around the page with ease.

 Visitors to Belgium-based Dries Van Broek’s website are greeted by a number of great examples of his work, which appear as soon as the page loads.

 Riccardo Zanutta is a web developer who deals with front-end work.
 This web developer portfolio showcases his efficiency and skillset.
 The highlight of his website, however, is the way he lays out his case studies, with many beautiful visual elements and references, using only minimal detail.

 Emily Ridge is an Irish web-designer and developer, experienced in developing and designing custom WordPress sites for clients in all niches.

 Seb Kay is a developer and web designer from the United Kingdom.

 Eina Onting keeps things simple by using vertical side navigation.
 The navigation menu features 4 links that move around on the page, one of which connects to a PDF version of her resume.

 Focused on creating clean, user-friendly experiences and websites, Pavel Huza is a Czech Republic-based front-end developer and web designer.